-Supplier selection criteria for textile and apparel companies – A case study in Vietnam
+Supplier selection criteria in Vietnam: A case study in textile and apparel industry

 Nong Thi Nhu Mai & Ho Thanh Phong

 Supplier selection is a significant phase of procurement.
 However, a little systematic research on supplier selection criteria in the textile and apparel industry has been conducted in Vietnam.
 The purpose of this study is to identify criteria that constitute to the supplier selection decision of purchasers.
-An integrated approach involving purposeful sampling and theoretical sampling was used.
-Qualitative data were collected via expert interviews from 20 companies ranging from spinning to textiles to garments as well as ancillary industries in both southern and northern Vietnam.
-The data were analysed using NVIVO 8.0 software.
-The researchers assumed that exploring the extant supplier selection criteria used by Vietnamese textile and apparel companies will contribute to the literature concerning procurement in particular and supply chain management in general.
+An integrated approach involving purposeful sampling and theoretical sampling is used.
+Qualitative data are collected via expert interviews from 20 companies ranging from spinning to textiles to garments as well as ancillary industries in both southern and northern Vietnam.
+The data are analyzed using NVIVO 8.0 software.
+We assume that exploring the extant supplier selection criteria used by Vietnamese textile and apparel companies will contribute to the literature concerning procurement in particular and supply chain management in general.

 2019, Journal of Asian Business and Economic Studies